 I just heard it today, I did hear it, you know.
 My ears don't deceive me that often.
-This politician said That money runs the show, And his hard line was not going to soften.
+This politician said That money runs the show, And his hard line was not gonna soften.

-He wanted reform, No more post-30's minds Keeping money from making more money Oh, no. Let the financiers run the show.
-Make believe that they know all they need to know.
-Just let them run the show.
-Don't say no.
+He wanted reform, No more post-30's minds Keeping money from making more money.
+Oh, no!
+Let the financiers run the show.
+Make believe they surely know All that anyone needs to know.
+And, don't ever say, "No."